 Concept and Production by Vivienne Challandes

-As storytelling begins… Once upon a time “Castaways” came from Thrown Away, a destination no one talks about that is located in an endless sea of `unwanted clothing and textiles.
-In the exhibit society’s undesirables drive a 100% recycled, dynamic combination of visual art, installations and digital media in which the viewer must revisit the worthless – including individuals, animals and places that have become abandoned.
-As in the artwork of Robert Bateman, Castaways’ artists are determined to communicate from the frontlines of an endangered natural world to further meaningful public dialogue to reach a promising future.
+As storytelling begins… Once upon a time, in a destination no one talks about, was an endless sea of unwanted clothing and textiles.
+In Castaways: Art From the Material World, society’s undesirables present a 100% recycled, dynamic combination of visual art and mixed media that ask the viewer to revisit the worthless – including individuals, animals and places that have become abandoned.
+As in the artwork of Robert Bateman, Castaways’ artists communicate from the frontlines of an endangered natural world, prompting meaningful public dialogue to reach a promising future.